JohannesBorgqvist/symmetry_based_model_selsection_carcinogenesis/README.md

 *conda install -n symmetry_based_model_selection -c r r-essentials*<br>

-To activate you environment, use the command<br>
+To activate your new environment, use the command<br>

 *conda activate symmetry_based_model_selection*<br>
 or if this does not work use<br>